HHS/TANF-app/docs/Technical-Documentation/Failed-Deployment-Troubleshooting.md

 ### Check that all services, routes are bound.
 You can reference the TDP diagram to find the relevant services [here](images/tdp-environments.png).

-Routes for dev environments should only be `tdp-frontend.apps.cloud.gov`, `tdp-backend-prod.apps.cloud.gov`, and the clamav-rest route.
+Routes for dev environments should only be `tdp-frontend-<target>.apps.cloud.gov`, `tdp-backend-<target>.apps.cloud.gov`, and the clamav-rest route.

 ### App Connectivity issues
 This section covers what to do when internal apps cannot connect to each other (e.g., backend can't use clamav)